-"Article 9 ECHR and Article 18 ICCPR both guarantee the freedom to manifest religion or belief "in public or private". (...)"
+"Article 9 ECHR and Article 18 ICCPR both guarantee the freedom to manifest religion or belief 'in public or private'. [...]"

-CDL-AD(2010)054 - Interim joint opinion on the law on making amendments and supplements to the law on freedom of conscience and religious organisations and on the laws on amending the criminal code; the administrative offences code and the law on charity of the Republic or Armenia by the Venice Commission and OSCE/ODIHR, §35
+CDL-AD(2010)054, Interim Joint Opinion on the law on making amendments and supplements to the law on freedom of conscience and religious organisations and on the laws on amending the criminal code; the administrative offences code and the law on charity of the Republic of Armenia by the Venice Commission and OSCE/ODIHR, §35